Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

 \section{The setup}

-This section aims to provide a comprehensive manual for calculating the logarithmic correction to black hole entropy, considering both extremal and near-extremal limits of their Hawking temperature.
+This section aims to provide a comprehensive manual for calculating the logarithmic correction to the entropy of general black holes, considering both the extremal and near-extremal limits of their Hawking temperature.
 We explicitly evaluate the one-loop quantum effective action of the relevant gravitational theory fluctuated around the black hole backgrounds of interest.
 This manual is developed by revisiting the Euclidean quantum gravity frameworks proposed by Sen \cite{Sen:2008wa,Sen:2009wb,Sen:2009wc,Sen:2013ns} and employs the Seeley-DeWitt expansion of the heat kernel method \cite{Vassilevich:2003ll}.